RECOVERY

 For driven people, rest days are psychologically harder than training days.
 You feel like you should be doing something.
 You worry about losing progress.
 You see other people posting workout videos and wonder if you’re falling behind.

-Here’s the truth: the people who never rest are either on performance-enhancing drugs, genetically gifted, or about to get injured.
-Often all three.
 The athletes who sustain long careers are the ones who treat recovery as seriously as training.

 Rest is not a pause in your progress.
 It is part of your progress.
 The day you truly internalize that is the day you stop being a beginner and start being an athlete.